 Our Wastewater Treatment Plants

 Montgomery County Environmental Services maintains approximately 1,200 miles of sanitary sewers, and operates two wastewater (sewer) treatment plants – Eastern Regional in Kettering, and Western Regional in West Carrollton.
-Collectively, these two plants treat approximately 23 million gallons of sewage every day.
-That's equivalent to almost 35 olympic-size swimming pools each day!
+Collectively, these two plants treat approximately 35 million gallons of sewage every day.
+That's equivalent to about 53 olympic-size swimming pools each day!

 Our wastewater treatment plant operators work around the clock to treat wastewater effectively.
 Wastewater treatment protects fish and wildlife, safeguards public health, and ensures that you and your family get to enjoy recreational activities in and around our local waterways.